MingchenXia/home/readme.md

 - [Note on Duistermaat--Heckman measures of non-Archimedean metrics](Notes/DHM.pdf).

 > In this note, I construct the Duistermaat--Heckman measures using the theory of partial Okounkov bodies.
-In the most general case, it is not clear to me if the Duistermaat--Heckman measures are independent of the choice of the flag.

 ## Beamers